 The structure of volleyball scholarships at each division should directly inform which schools make your target list and how you evaluate the interest you receive.

-For women's volleyball families: D1 interest that doesn't materialize into a full scholarship offer is not scholarship money.
-Walk-on conversations are worth having if the program fits — but don't factor them into your financial planning.
+For women's volleyball families: under the new roster limit system, D1 offers may now be full or partial — ask specifically what percentage is being offered.
+At Power 4 programs, full rides remain standard.
+At mid-major programs, be prepared for partial offers and evaluate them on a net-cost basis.
 At D2, run the math carefully.
 A 40% athletic award plus a 15% academic merit award at a D2 school your athlete is genuinely excited about often outperforms a D1 full-scholarship offer at a school that doesn't fit academically or culturally, in programs and institution types.
 Build a list that includes realistic D2 and NAIA targets from the start, not as fallback options after D1 interest fails to materialize.

 For men's volleyball families: the school universe is small enough that realistic program identification comes first.
 If your athlete's target tier produces genuine D1 interest, understand that partial awards are the norm and plan financially around the actual percentage offered.
 If D1 interest is limited, D2 and NAIA programs often offer better scholarship outcomes with comparable volleyball competition.